Payfast/mod-gravityforms/README.md

 INTEGRATION:
 1. Unzip the module to a temporary location on your computer
-2. Copy the “wp-content” folder in the archive to your base “wordpress” folder
-- This should NOT overwrite any existing files or folders and merely supplement them with the PayFast files
-- This is however, dependent on the FTP program you use
+2. Install the PayFast plugin:

+- On WordPress go to "Plugins" menu.
+- Click on add new plugin.
+- Click the upload plugin button
+- Upload the zipped file.

 3. Login to the WordPress Administrator console
 4. Go to ‘Plugins’ and activate the PayFast Gravity Forms plugin.
 5. Go to ‘Forms’ -> ’Settings’, under ‘General Settings’, select ‘South African Rands’ for currency and click 'Save Settings'.